Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 ### Adjusting suggestion lead times

-Today, you can adjust the lead times on suggestion by manipulating the date parameters which Azure Data Factory passes to the <tt>spRecommendProducts</tt> stored procedure Activity (see ADF description below).
+In the current version you can adjust the lead times on suggestion by manipulating the date parameters which Azure Data Factory passes to the <tt>spRecommendProducts</tt> stored procedure Activity (see ADF description below).
 If you would like multiple suggestion periods, please duplicate the stored procedure activity and call it with different parameters.